Large Deviations Theory of Increasing Returns: Perturbations theory for

+the amplitude $C$ is not captured by this expansion, and must be determined in a different way, for example it could be obtained from the exact expression of the CGF that is given before, but we don't need it.
-Notice that when $p>p^{*}=3/4$, ie when the derivative of the urn function at the point of convergence $y_{0}$ climbs above $1/2$, even the second order cumulant is divergent, then the shape $\phi\left(y\right)$ in the nearby of $y_{0}=1/2$ is not Gaussian anymore for $p\in\left(p^{*},1\right)$, see also Figure \ref{fig:3}.
-This indicates a phase change in the convergence mechanism of $y_{N}$: below $p_{c}$, when the urn function derivative at point $y_{0}$ is less than $1/2$, we expect for $y_{N}$ to cross the critical value infinitely many times in its evolution.

-But above $p_{c}$ the convergence of $y_{N}$ has a slow down, according to an interesting mechanism first described by Pemantle in \cite{Pemantle Touch}, where $y_{N}$ approaches $y_{0}$ so slowly that it never crosses this point (almost surely), accumulating in its right neighborhood.
-The convergence of the classic ERW in both $p$ regimes has been further studied by Jack and Harris in \cite{Jack Harris}.
+We remark that, when $p>p^{*}=3/4$, i.e., when the derivative of this urn function at the point of convergence $x_{0}$ goes above $1/2$, then even the second order cumulant is super-linear, and the shape $\phi\left(x\right)$ in the nearby of $x_{0}=1/2$ is not even Gaussian anymore for $p\in\left(p^{*},1\right)$.
+This suggests some phase change in the convergence mechanism of $x_{N,N}$: below $p^{*}$, when the urn function derivative at the point $x_{0}$ is less than $1/2$, we expect that $x_{N,N}$ will cross the critical value infinitely many times in its evolution.
+But above the value $p_{c}$ the convergence of $x_{N,N}$ has a slow down, according to an interesting mechanism first described by Pemantle \cite{Pemantle Touch}, where $x_{N,N}$ approaches $x_{0}$ so slowly that it will never cross this point (almost surely), and will accumulate in its neighborhood.

+The effects of this transition can be observed in the shape of $\phi$.
+Let apply the Legendre transform to the expression of the CGF for small $\lambda$, first we have to solve the equation